esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 print(documents)
 ```

-This text splitter splits text based on the defined character chunk size, but also on new lines.
-This is useful because the different newspapaer articles can not end up in the same split.
-Documents now contains all the different text splits, and the corresponding file name.
+This text splitter splits text based on the defined character chunk size, but also takes into account spaces and newlines to slit in "smart" chunks, so the chunks will not be exactely of length 500.

 Finally, convert each text split into a vector, and save all vectors in a vector store.
 The text is converted into embeddings using the earlier defined embeddings model.